Skip to main content

 Take a step back and explore the plethora of photo op locations you want to run to first.

-Around the Bixby Bridge Big Sur
+Around the Bixby Bridge, Big Sur

 The McWay Falls is a hidden gem along the West Coast.
 Don’t miss out!

-While the Bixby Bridge is the main star of Big Sur images and attractions and one of the most widely known spots on the Pacific Coast Highway, there are a few other spots found around the bridge itself that are definitely worth checking out.
-The McWay Falls is a great addition to the list of places to photograph, named after an early settler of New York called Christopher McWay, the McWay falls is an untouched piece of nature as the trails do not allow hikers to go all the way down to the beach.
+The McWay Falls is a great addition to the list of places to photograph, named after an early settler of New York called Christopher McWay.
+The McWay Falls is an untouched piece of nature, as the trails do not allow hikers to go all the way down to the beach.
 This is a good opportunity to take your time and find the perfect point of view for your craft, without the worry of potential incoming crowds.

-The next one is a shy one, as Pfeiffer Beach doesn’t show itself to just about anybody, almost hidden away at the end of an unpaved bumpy one-lane road.
+The next one is a shy one, as Pfeiffer Beach doesn’t show itself to just about anybody, almost hidden away at the end of an unpaved, bumpy one-lane road.
 A hidden gem of a location, the sunsets at Pfeiffer Beach are absolutely breathtaking.
 While the area can go mostly unnoticed by the average passersby, you will find it by carefully looking for it.

 Need help with a home improvement project?
 Get a free quote today!